Skip to Main Content

 • With whom students study and travel

-Students who participate in short-term programs (faculty-led and summer programs) will be studying with a group of UNF students (some summer programs allow other U.S. schools to participate).
-Furthermore, students are led by UNF faculty members throughout the entire 1-4 weeks abroad for faculty-led programs.
-Some colleges also send faculty liaisons to travel over with students participating in summer programs and stay for an entire week in order to make sure students are settled in and adjusted.
+Students who participate in short-term programs (faculty-led, one-week exchanges, and summer programs) will be studying with a group of UNF students (some summer programs allow other U.S. schools to participate).
+Furthermore, students are led by UNF faculty members throughout the entire 1-2 weeks abroad for faculty-led programs.

 Students who participate in semester/year programs will more than likely be studying abroad and traveling on their own.
 However, students will have the opportunity to meet other American and international students studying at the same exchange university at orientation before classes start.
 Some of the more popular locations (mostly located in Western Europe) may have more than one UNF student participating per semester.